Home Terms

 Group Life Insurance

 This is a very common form of life insurance which is found in employee benefit plans and bank mortgage insurance.
-In employee benefit plans the form of this insurance is usually one year renewable term insurance.
-The cost of this coverage is based on the average age of everyone in the group.
+In employee benefit plans the form of This insurance is usually one year renewable term insurance.
+The cost of This coverage is based on the average age of everyone in the group.
 Therefore a group of young people would have inexpensive rates and an older group would have more expensive rates.

-Some people rely on this kind of insurance as their primary coverage forgetting that group life insurance is a condition of employment with their employer.
+Some people rely on This kind of insurance as their primary coverage forgetting that group life insurance is a condition of employment with their employer.
 The coverage is not portable and cannot be taken with you if you change jobs.
 If you have a change in health, you may not qualify for new coverage at your new place of employment.

-Bank mortgage insurance is also usually group insurance and you can tell this by virtue of the fact that you only receive a certificate of insurance, and not a complete policy.
+Bank mortgage insurance is also usually group insurance and you can tell This by virtue of the fact that you only receive a certificate of insurance, and not a complete policy.
 The only form in which bank mortgage insurance is sold is reducing term insurance, matching the declining mortgage balance.
-The only beneficiary that can be chosen for this kind of insurance is the bank.
+The only beneficiary that can be chosen for This kind of insurance is the bank.
 In both cases, employee benefit plan group insurance and bank mortgage insurance, the coverage is not guaranteed.
 This means that coverage can be cancelled by the insurance company underwriting that particular plan, if they are experiencing excessive claims.

 Level Premium Life Insurance